 Student Wellbeing Coordinators

 Camberwell High School provides extensive opportunities for student leadership, which allow students to adopt an active role in the development of the school and foster a sense of community.
-Year 12 students hold the most senior positions, including School Captains, Student Representative Council Presidents and House Leadership.
+Year 12 students hold the most senior formal leadership positions, including School Captains, Student Representative Council Presidents and House Captains.
 Students in these and other leadership positions are role models for students and proudly represent their school.
 Each week the SRC Presidents and School Captains meet with the Principal to discuss diverse aspects of the school.
-A student forum is held each term, which ensures the student voice is heard.
-It is important to us that students are an integral part of the school’s development, as it helps maintain a cycle of constant improvement, but also gives students a sense of responsibility for ownership of their learning environment.
-Student leadership is promoted through formal roles and frequent forums.
+A student forum is held each term, which ensures that student voice is heard.
+It is important to us that students are an integral part of the school’s development, as it helps maintain a cycle of constant improvement, and also gives students a sense of responsibility for ownership of their learning environment.

-The A -Z Community, Respectful Cultures Group and Sustainability Collective groups all provide opportunities for student leadership and focus on developing responsible and caring community members.
+The SRC, Respectful Cultures Group and Sustainability Collective all provide opportunities for student leadership and focus on developing responsible and caring community members.
+Students are encouraged to generate ideas for new clubs and groups (see Student Voice video on the home page)

 Student Pathways & Careers